ShahRukh2641/Django/README.md

 2: Branch `todo` includes basic app for managing user's todo items by using class based builtin views.
    Functionality: Login, Registration, add, remove, update todo items

+3: Branch `photoshare` very simple app to add and view categorized photos and you can add new category too.
+It is using AWS S3 storage bucket.